Frederick Ferdinand Moore: Writing career

+Moore's earliest writing appears in the Inter-State Journal and Advertiser based out of White River Junction, Vermont.
+He wrote a four-part series featuring a fictional character named Delilah Hopkins.

-Moore contributed to stories about the Boxer Rebellion to the New York Herald in 1900.
-After his discharge in 1904 from the US Army in Manila, he remained in Asia to cover the Russo-Japanese War as a correspondent.
+After his discharge in November 1904 from the US Army in Manila, he remained in Asia to cover the Russo-Japanese War as a correspondent.
 As a correspondent for Hearst's, he filed one of the first reports in May 1905 of the Battle of Tsushima when the Japanese fleet defeated the Russian fleet.

-On his return to the United States in 1905, Moore became a reporter and feature writer for the San Francisco Examiner, where he remained until 1913.
-He served as the editor of Argosy in New York City from 1913 to 1915.
+On his return to the United States in 1905, Moore became a reporter and feature writer for the San Francisco Examiner, where he remained until late 1912.

+He became the editor of Argosy in New York City in 1913 but appears to have resigned in May 1914 to return to military service.
 During this time he became a prolific short story writer, drawing largely on his experience in the US Army.
 His non-fiction essays were widely published.
 His article entitled "The Vanishing Army of the Bolsheviki" drew global attention within socialist movements.

 Moore's best-known and most critically acclaimed work is The Devil's Admiral, published in 1913.
 The adventure novel about modern-day pirates draws on Moore's experience of sailing in the South China Sea.
 Moore followed The Devil's Admiral with three other novels: Sailor Girl (1920), Isle O' Dreams (1920) and The Samovar Girl (1921).

 Moore was a prolific writer of pulp fiction and penned more than 160 short stories in his career, most frequently with the byline of Captain Frederick Moore.
 His stories were featured in the "Big Four" of pulp magazines: Argosy, Adventure, Blue Book and Short Stories.
-The majority of these were stories of the sea or military life.
+The majority of these were stories of the South Seas or military life.

 In 1925, Moore established the publication Book Dealers' Weekly, based out of New York.

 Military service

 Moore enlisted in the US Army in May 1902 and served with Troop H 2nd Cavalry Regiment during the Philippine Insurrection.
 He declined a commission in 1904 and requested a discharge in Manila in November so that he could report on the Russo-Japanese War.

-Moore enlisted as a second lieutenant in Battery F of the First Field Artillery of the New York National Guard on 12 November 1913.
+Moore was promoted to second lieutenant in Battery F of the First Field Artillery of the New York National Guard on 12 November 1913.

 He later enlisted in the US Army and as a captain in the Intelligence Division, General Staff, of the American Expeditionary Force, Siberia.
 He was stationed in Chita and had numerous encounters with Grigory Mikhaylovich Semyonov, the ataman of Baikal Cossacks.
 Moore was honorably discharged on 17 March 1919.
 The Emperor of Japan awarded him the Order of the Rising Sun 5th Class for his service as part of the Allied forces in Russia.
 Moore documented his observations of Allied intervention in the Russian Civil War in his book Siberia To-day and became a widely cited authority on Japanese and Russian relations for many decades to follow.